PhilipYip1988/python-tutorials/011_classes/readme.md

 # Datamodel Methods

-Python uses a number of datamodel methods which map to inbuilt Python functions or operators.
+Python uses a number of datamodel methods which control the behaviour of inbuilt Python functions or operators that interact with instances of the class.
 These datamodel methods are sometimes known as special methods or colloquially called double underscore or dunder methods.

 The following methods define the behaviour of methods, on the instance ```self```: